FaserF/hassio-addons/ShieldFile/DOCS.md

 - `/config`: Home Assistant configuration directory.
 - `/ssl`: Used for SSL certificates (`certfile` and `keyfile`).
-- `/share`: Shared folder between Home Assistant and other add-ons.
+- `/share`: Shared folder between Home Assistant and other apps.
 - `/media`: Media folder for storing media files.
 - `/backup`: Home Assistant backup directory.
-- `/data`: Used internally by the add-on for persistent meta-data storage.
+- `/data`: Used internally by the app for persistent meta-data storage.

 ## Support